szlizhenhua/markdown-to-pdf/README.md

 ## How to Use

 1. Type or paste your Markdown content in the editor
-2. Customize the appearance with themes, paper size, and font settings
-3. Preview your document in real-time
+2. Preview your document in real-time
-4. Click "Download PDF" to export your document
+3. Click "Download PDF" to export your document

 You can also upload existing Markdown files by clicking the "Upload" button or dragging and dropping files into the editor area.